3D Slicer

 System Requirements

-2. Run the installation file and follow the prompts to select the installation location and choose the components to install.
+2. Run the Installer: Once the download is complete, run the installer and follow the prompts to select your installation location and choose the components you wish to install.

 Technical Specifications